 Now that you’re in recovery, you may be surprised at the things that make you feel anxious, especially since you’re no longer using drugs or alcohol to cope.
 This new feeling, including sweaty palms and a racing heart, is uncomfortable, and I know it’s not fun.
 But may I remind you that you’re not alone?
 More than 25 million Americans suffer from anxiety disorders, making it the number one emotional disorder in the country.
-Instead of living with anxiety, I recommend these 13 tips to ease anxiety and promote serenity as you stay clean and sober.
+Instead of living with anxiety, I recommend these 13 tips to ease anxiety and help you remain clean and serene throughout your sobriety.

 Reduce stress hormones and relax your body when you perform 30 minutes of light exercise or 15 minutes of aerobic exercise daily.
 I personally love a long outdoor hike, but you could shoot hoops, swim laps, or ride a bike as you reduce anxiety.

 2. Unclench Your Teeth

 The simple act of unclenching your teeth goes a long way toward helping you feel less anxious.

 3. Write a Story